 I can help you decide where and how.
 All you need to do is tell me what feeling you want.

-PS: if you want to use a celebrant, planner, photographer, and hair and makeup artist - check with them first.
+PS: If you want to use a celebrant, planner, photographer, or hair and makeup artist, check with them first.
 If they need to travel to your favourite spot, it increases the cost.

 Inviting guests